This site is intended for UK Heathcare Professionals only.

 • Improved real-life outcomes measures when managing asthma in primary care

-• Greater small airway distribution and inhalation technique tolerance than large-particle beclometasone dipropionate
+• Greater small airway distribution and inhalation technique tolerance than large particle beclometasone dipropionate

 • Equivalent asthma control and comparable tolerability at approximately half daily dose of large particle beclometasone dipropionate